Opioid Rehab & Detox

 Opioid Addiction Treatment at Laguna Shores Recovery

-At Laguna Shores Recovery our opioid detox and treatment facility is designed to help those who struggle with addiction.
+At Laguna Shores Recovery our opioid addiction treatment and detox facility is designed to help those who struggle with addiction.
 Our Mission Viejo rehab center provides an individualized treatment plan that is uniquely created for our patients by trained medical professionals.

-By learning healthy coping skills and actively participating in the program, our patients can begin to build a foundation that will lead to long term recovery.
+By learning healthy coping skills and actively participating in the opioid addiction treatment program, our patients can begin to build a foundation that will lead to long term recovery.

 What Makes a Drug an Opioid?